sharpjd/GPUPrefSwitcher/README.md

   * Automatically execute Task Scheduler triggers or scripts for extended functionality
     * Can be combined with apps like [NVIDIA Optimus Kill (GitHub)](https://github.com/eduojeda/nvidia-optimus-kill) to kill dGPU apps, making unplugging and using only the iGPU more convenient
 * A GUI to configure all features
-* Activity and error logging + notifying the user of errors
+* Activity and error logging
 * Runs as a service